sbusso/scrapework/README.md

 poetry install
 ```

+### Spider Configuration

+- `start_urls`: A list of URLs to start scraping from.
+- pipelines
+- extractors: comes with various extractors (plain body, smart extractors, markedown.)
+- middlewares: comes with various middlewares

 ### Creating a Spider

 A Spider is a class that defines how to navigate a website and extract data.
 Here's how you can create a Spider: